shwethajog/yelpJsonDataAnalyse/README.md

 4. Python 3

 - Yelp data set can be downloaded (https://www.yelp.com/dataset/download) from here after signing for the license agreements.
 - Its bit trickier to programatically download from given URL because of license agreements.
-So for easyness .tar file is copied to JupyterNotebook image(Eventhough this is not good idea to copy dataset in Docker Image).
+So for easiness .tar file is copied to JupyterNotebook image(Eventhough this is not good idea to copy dataset in Docker Image).
 - If user does not passes input file or passes wrong file then always fallback is done for this default copied .tar file.

 ### If just want to see ipynb file for queries and results